CryptoBackups/KYD/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run kydcoin-qt.exe.
+Unpack the files into a directory and run kyd-qt.exe.

 KYD Core is the original KYD client and it builds the backbone of the network.
 However, it downloads and stores the entire history of KYD transactions;